Joseph Smith (dancer)

-Joseph C. Smith (1875–1932) was an American dancer and choreographer.
+Joseph C. Smith (1875–1932) was an American dancer, musical theatre actor, and choreographer.
 He introduced tango to the United States in 1911.
 In a letter to the New York Times he claimed that he introduced it at the Winter Garden Theatre, dancing with Dorothy Jardon, in the show called Review of 1911.
 He was the son of George Washington Smith (1820-1899), America's first male ballet star.

+Early life and career

+Joseph C. Smith was born in 1875; one of ten children born to the American ballet dancer George Washington Smith.
+Against the wishes of his mother, Smith was trained by his father as a dancer and actor; learning ballet and skills in stage combat and the art of the harlequin.
+He also was an accomplished horseman, and became proficient in trick riding.
+He began his career as a ballet dancer in Europe, ultimately performing in classical ballets at La Scala in Milan and on the London stage.